CE Compliance Certification

 Step 1: Identify the applicable Directive(s)

 Identifying which Legislation may be applicable involves a simple exercise of reading the scope of each Directive/Regulation.
-You then need to apply the scope to your product to establish which ones applies.
+You then need to apply the scope to your product to establish which one applies.
 (An example of the scope of the Low Voltage Directive below).
 Don’t forget that there may be more than one Directive/Regulation that applies to your product!
-Remember, if your product does not fall within the scope of any of CE marking Directives, then your product does not need to be CE marked, but is likely to fall within the scope of other product Directive(s).
+Remember, if your product does not fall within the scope of any of the CE marking Directives, then your product does not need to be CE marked, but is likely to fall within the scope of other product Directives.

 Step 2: Identify the applicable requirements of the Directive(s)

+Each Directive has slightly different methods of demonstrating conformity.
+This usually depends on the classification of the product and its intended use.
+Every Directive has many ‘essential requirements’ which the product has to meet.
 The best way to demonstrate that these essential requirements have been met is by meeting the requirements of applicable ‘harmonised European Norms’ (Standard) known as hENs.
 Standards may offer a presumption of conformity to the essential requirements of the applicable Legislation.
-However do not forget that the use of standards usually remains voluntary. hENs can be identified by searching the ‘official journal’ on the European Commission’s website.
+However, do not forget that the use of standards usually remains voluntary.
+HENS can be identified by searching the ‘official journal’ on the European Commission’s website.

 Step 3: Identify an appropriate route to conformity

-There are various attestation routes which include:
+There are various attestation routes, which include:

 - An assessment of the product by the manufacturer.

-- An assessment by a third party (e.g. EC type test), with the requirement for mandatory factory production control audits to be carried out by a third party.
+- An assessment by a third party (e.g., EC type test), with the requirement for mandatory factory production control audits to be carried out by a third party.

 Step 4: Assessment of the product’s conformity

+When all of the requirements have been established, you need evidence that the product meets the essential requirements of the Directive(s).
 This usually involves some assessment and/or testing.
 It will often involve ensuring that the requirements of the applicable harmonised standard(s), which were identified in step 2, have been met.

 Step 5: Compile the technical documentation

 Technical documentation relating to the product or range of products needs to be compiled.
-This information should cover every aspect relating to conformity and is likely to include details of the design, development and manufacture of the product.
+This information should cover every aspect relating to conformity and is likely to include details of the design, development, and manufacture of the product.
 Technical documentation may also be known as the Technical File or Technical Construction File.

 Technical documentation will usually include: